JDR-Poly/Website/README.md

 The main language used is TypeScript, and the database is a **Postgresql database**

 ## How to help
-1. Create a postgresql database
+1. Create a postgresql database and run files in ./migrations/ on it
 2. Clone the project
 3. Run `npm install` in the project folder (you need to have nodejs and npm installed)
 4. (Optional) Change .env to change url and port